gwen-zh/dna-nanopore-3m-kcl-md/ssdna/comparison/results/README.md

 is the stronger distinction in this matched window and should not be treated as synonymous with loss of stacking.

-Within the first 5 ns, dA40 is already moving toward compaction: its 0.5 ns block-mean Rg decreases from 36.54 to 32.65 Å and its end-to-end distance from 87.07 to 70.27 Å. The present comparison therefore describes an early relaxation window, not a converged long-time ensemble.
+Within the 5 ns, dA40 is already moving toward compaction: its 0.5 ns block-mean Rg decreases from 36.54 to 32.65 Å and its end-to-end distance from 87.07 to 70.27 Å. The present comparison therefore describes an early relaxation window, not a converged long-time ensemble.